CheesePizzaCodes/openhydrotank/README.md

 2. Set up a simulation
    - Run `python ./src/main.py`
    - Wait for the model to be setup and ran
    - Analyze the output for optimization and design validation.
+The odb as well as all simulation files are located in `/temp`

 ## Support
 For support, queries, or contributions, please open an issue on the GitHub repository.